Click on a question in the list and it will take you to the answer. Click on the Link “Back to Top” to get back to this list.

 2. Who supports the Poker Players Alliance?

 The Poker Players Alliance depends on support from its members and donations from poker enthusiasts to succeed and accomplish our mission.
 The Poker Players Alliance also receives donations from the Interactive Gaming Council, but the heart and soul of our organization is the millions of American poker enthusiasts who live, work and vote across the country.
 Our supporters share our goal to establish favorable laws to provide players a secure, safe, and regulated place to play.
 Together, we can promote the game and keep this recreational activity free from unreasonable government intervention.
+Click here to support the PPA.

 The government is threatening to take away our right to play poker online, at home, in bars or taverns, and even at charity events across the country.
 Look no further than the April 15, 2011 Department of Justice crackdown on Internet poker that has prevented millions of Americans for accessing well-known online poker web sites.
 The government even seized players monies, even though players have committed NO crimes.
 Thankfully the player community has stood up to this government overreach and monies will be returned, however, our freedom to play online remains in jeopardy.